benjishults/bitnots/README.md

 That will run tests that need TPTP.

 Some tests have problems if you use JVM 8.
-JVM 11 and higher work well.
+JVM 11 and 14 are tested and work well.
+(I use the J9 versions.)

 ## Run UI